ColeFettermanPSU/StudySprint_Release/README.md

 - Cole Fetterman — Project Structure, Integration, and Deployment
 - Nelson Copete — Styling, Layout Design, and UI Enhancements
-- Zamman Qureshi — JavaScript Logic, Timer Functionality, and Data Handling
+- Zamman Qureshi — JavaScript Logic, Timer Functionality, and Backend Integration

 Development was conducted collaboratively through group sessions over Discord, where all team members worked together in real time on the project.